 How does this experience translate to your work?

 I’m a pretty positive and very warm and welcoming person.
-I’m always extremely upbeat.
-I’m never really bogged down.
+And I’m always extremely upbeat and never really bogged down.
 I don’t get worried over things here.
 If there are issues, there’s always going to be a solution.
 It’s made me very solution driven and solution oriented.
 What I’ve done in the past has allowed me to enjoy my time.
 I’m really lucky to be doing what I’m doing and working with an amazing team.